 Let’s question the government.
 It’s the easiest target and the most frequently questioned power in the world, but for good reason!
 If you want to find something unethical the government has done when no one was watching it, just look under the nearest rock.
 But let’s not question only the government programs we don’t like.
 If we’re going to question the government, we need to question every part of it.
 Maybe some of the parts we thought worked well actually don’t.
 Maybe some of the parts we hate actually do a lot of good in the world.
 Either way, we won’t know until we question them.

 Let’s also question corporations.
-So many of us want to subject the government to intense scrutiny yet give the corporations that control the government a free pass.
+So many of us want to subject the government to intense scrutiny yet give the corporations that wield extensive control over the government a free pass.
 But look back underneath that same rock where you found the government’s dirty laundry and you’ll find a corporate logo and a patent number engraved in the bottom of the rock.
 And let’s not question just Goldman Sachs, McDonald’s, Walmart, and the other corporations that get a bad rap in the press.
 Let’s also question the corporations we like, because they have immense power, too.
 Let’s question Google, Disney, Starbucks, and Boeing.

 Let’s question religious institutions and beliefs.
 Not just other people’s, but our own as well.
-It would be intellectually dishonest to criticize members of another religion for not seeking out counterarguments for their own beliefs if we’ve never sought out counterarguments for our own.
+It would be intellectually dishonest to criticize members of another religion for not seeking out counterarguments for their beliefs if we’ve never sought out counterarguments for our own.

 This election has seen unprecedented scrutiny of the major political parties, which is an exciting development!
 But it’s also seen other, newer political movements explode in popularity: the Bernie Sanders revolution on the left, the Breitbart crowd on the right, and Gary Johnson’s libertarians somewhere in the middle.
 These are fledgling movements when compared with the major parties, but they each boast many millions of members.
 That much support gives these movements a lot of power.
 And that power, like all power, should be questioned.